-People develop voice problems for many reasons.
-Doctors who specialize in ear, nose and throat disorders and speech-language pathologists are involved in diagnosing and treating voice disorders.
+People develop a voice disorder for many reasons.
+A voice disorder is a change in how the voice sounds.
+Health care providers trained in ear, nose and throat illnesses and speech-language pathologists diagnose and treat voice issues.

-Treatment depends on what's causing your voice disorder, but may include voice therapy, medication, injections or surgery.
+Treatment depends on what's causing the voice change.
+Treatment can include voice therapy, drugs, shots or surgery.

-If your vocal cords become inflamed, develop growths or become paralyzed, they can't work properly, and you may develop a voice disorder.
+If vocal cords become swollen, or inflamed, develop growths or can't move as they should, they can't work properly.
+Any of these might cause a voice disorder.

 Some common voice disorders include:

-Many factors can contribute to a voice disorder, including:
+Many factors can lead to a voice disorder, such as: